How To Grow Phlox

 Staking: The clump of Garden phlox emerges with bright-green leaves that stay low until spring is well established and then begins to grow upward stems.
 The stems are quite strong and rarely need staking unless the plant is in an area of high winds or where animals can knock the plant over.
 If you decide to stake, do so early in the year, when the plant is still low to the ground, rather than when flowers begin to form.

-Watering: Although you’ll need to water young plants regularly until they become established, phlox in general do not require much water.
+Watering: Although you’ll need to water young plants regularly until they become established, in general, phlox does not require much water.
 During seasons with regular rainfall, your phlox should not need any extra water from the gardener.
 This drought-tolerant perennial will struggle with water-logged soil, so practice restraint with your hose!

 Mulching: The low-growing Creeping phlox emerges around the same time as the Garden phlox, but its whole mat starts to show little green shoots which quickly grow to produce early greenery in the garden.
 Even in areas where the plant does not go completely dormant, you’ll see bright new growth emerge.
 For this reason, mulch very lightly, so as not to smother out its needle-like foliage.